Izabela88/cupandcake/README.md

 ## Bugs

-This error appears in the console when launching a website in the Chrome browser in the Incognito window, it does not appear otherwise:
+- This error appears in the console when launching a website in the Chrome browser in the Incognito window, it does not appear otherwise:

 ![Bug](https://github.com/Izabela88/cupandcake/blob/development/media/console-bug.jpg)

+- Debuging proccess:

+  - Basket in Local Storage was initiated only when first item was added to the basket.
+  - This was causing issues with the JSON parsing statements because Basket when aplication start was underfind.

+- Solution:
+  - Initiate Basket in Local Storage as empty array only if Basket doesn't exists.

-Additionally, in console appears this warning :
+Additionally, in console appears this warning (only in the Incognito mode) :

 - "Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'."